hashgraph/hedera-improvement-proposal/HIP/hip-1.md

 ## Style Guide

-When referring to a HIP by number, it should be written in the hyphenated form HIP-X where X i
+When referring to a HIP by number, it should be written in the hyphenated form HIP-X where X is the HIP number.

 ## History